 It’s been shown that going to bed at the same time every night will normalize your Circadian rhythms, reduce your levels of stress, and increase your productivity.
 Studies have shown that that time is 5pm.
 Go to bed at 5pm every night and you will be a successful person, that is a promise.

 It’s been shown that meditation can help clear the mind, lower stress, and increase productivity.
 That’s why you should start each day with a forty-five minute sound bath in the Integratron near Joshua Tree, California.
 If you don’t live nearby, they have an airport in Palm Springs.
-You can probably pool with Jeff Bezos.
+You can probably carpool with Jeff Bezos.

 It’s been shown that reading, particularly fiction, can open up pathways in the brain that produce new levels of understanding, lower stress, and increase productivity.
 That’s why successful people read an entire novel every single day.
 If you start at 7am and don’t take a break before lunch, you’ll be most of the way there.

 It’s been shown that making physical human contact with someone you don’t know can help you gain empathy, feel connected, and reduce stress.
 One way of achieving this is by having sex.
 It sounds old fashioned, but try to find someone to have the sex with.
 They just might be up for it.
 It will make you more productive too.

 It’s been shown that logging all your life’s activities can give you sense of perspective.
 (It can also help reduce stress and increase productivity.)
 If you don’t already, carry a small notebook around and write down everything you do.
 It might seem tedious, but over time that list of things you do will have become a list of things that you have done.
 It will make you more productive.